a-little-world/little-world-design-system/README.md

 2. Restart the Storybook server after making significant changes to ensure they're picked up.

+### Local Development Options

+There are two main approaches for local development:

+1. **Using file references (Recommended for most cases)**
+   - In your `packages/web/package.json`, change the core dependency to:
+     ```json
+     "@a-little-world/little-world-design-system-core": "file:../core"
+     ```
+   - This method requires running `npm run build` in the core package each time you make changes
+   - Run `npm install` in the web package after making this change

+2. **Using npm link (Alternative approach)**
+   - See the detailed npm link instructions in the section below
+   - This method is useful when you need to test the package in an external project

 ### Local Development with npm link

 This design system is structured as a monorepo with three main packages: